Pylons/pyramid/BFG_HISTORY.rst

 - The name ``repoze.bfg.registry.registry_manager`` was never an API, but scripts in the wild were using it to set up an environment for use under a debug shell.
-A backwards compatibility shim has been added for this purpose, but the feature is deprecated.
+A backwards compatibility shiv has been added for this purpose, but the feature is deprecated.

 0.9a1 (2009-5-27)